aron-bordin/neo-hpstr-jekyll-theme/theme-setup/index.md

 ### Reading Time

 On by default.
 To turn off remove `reading_time` from `_config.yml.
 Default words per minute is set at 200 and can changed by updating `words_per_minute` in `_config.yml`.

-### Feature Images

-A good rule of thumb is to keep feature images nice and wide so you don't push the body text too far down.
-An image cropped around around 1024 x 256 pixels will keep file size down with an acceptable resolution for most devices.
-If you want to serve these images responsively I'd suggest looking at the [Jekyll Picture Tag](https://github.com/scottjehl/picturefill)[^2] plugin.

-The two layouts make the assumption that the feature images live in the *images* folder.
-To add a feature image to a post or page just include the filename in the front matter like so.

-{% highlight yaml %}
-image:
-  feature: feature-image-filename.jpg
-  thumb: thumbnail-image.jpg #keep it square 200x200 px is good
-{% endhighlight %}

-If you want to apply attribution to a feature image use the following YAML front matter on posts or pages.
-Image credits appear directly below the feature image with a link back to the original source.

-{% highlight yaml %}
-image:
-  feature: feature-image-filename.jpg
-  credit: Michael Rose #name of the person or site you want to credit
-  creditlink: http://mademistakes.com #url to their site or licensing
-{% endhighlight %}

 #### Post/Page Thumbnails for OG and Twitter Cards